 - You can't take antiques or artefacts dating from pre-colonial civilisations out of Peru.
-You can buy reproductions from dealers, but make sure you get documentation to show they're not authentic.
+You can buy reproductions from dealers, but use a well-known dealer who can provide documentation allowing export.

 - Handicrafts and goods that are culturally or historically significant can also be tricky to bring home with you.
-If you want these as a souvenir, you'll need permission from the National Institute for Culture of Peru (Telephone: +51 1 226 4162).
+If you want these as a souvenir, you'll need permission from the National Institute for Culture of Peru (INC).

 7. How to dress for the Peruvian climate

-Peru has three main climate zones: a desert coastal strip where winters are mild, cloudy and foggy and summers are warm; the Andean zone, which tends to be cold regardless of the season, and the eastern part of the country, which is home to the Amazonian rainforest and hot and humid throughout the year.
+Peru has three main climate zones: a desert coastal strip where winters are mild, cloudy and foggy and summers are warm; the Andean highlands zone, which tends to be colder regardless of the season, and the Amazonian rainforest, which is hot and humid throughout the year.
 Here's what you should bring to wear on your trip.

-- Cusco's rainy season falls between December to March or April, and while days may be warm, you will need a raincoat or waterproof jacket and good shoes.
-It can get cold in the winter months, so pack warm clothes.
+- Cusco's rainy season falls between November and March, and while days may be warm, you will need a raincoat or waterproof jacket and good shoes.
+It can get cold in the winter months, especially at night and particularly in the surrounding highlands, so pack warm clothes.

 - If you're trekking to Machu Picchu, bring comfortable clothes and shoes.
 While it can be hot, make sure you have a jumper or jacket with you, as it can get chilly.